 A handy Return to Home Mode ensures it gets back after each flight, and it will even gauge where on the ground is a safe place to settle.

-What could be better: Even though the drone can sense obstacles, it doesn’t prevent wind from pushing the drone into certain objects.
+What could be improved?
+Even though the drone can sense obstacles, it doesn’t prevent wind from pushing the drone into certain objects.
 You may find this drone more difficult to operate than some others.

 If you’re using drones for roof inspections often, you’ll appreciate the 30 minute flight time as well as the fact that you can transmit images or video up to 500m.
 Also, thanks to an additional battery, you won’t have to recharge first before continuing your work.